TempleEight/temple-docs/TempleEight/docs/guide/adding-dao-functions.md

 1. Defining the method in the interface
 2. Defining the method on the object DAO, which is an implementation of the `Datastore` interface
-3. Populating the method using utility methods defined in `dao.go`
+3. Populating the body using utility methods defined in `dao.go`
 4. Returning the response or error to the caller

 Any code you add in this file will not be removed if you need to regenerate the Temple project based on some updates to your Templefile.